What happened to Sarah?

 When Captain Lewis left Sydney in May 1838 with the intention of returning William D’Oyly to his relatives in England, he had already arranged to receive half his usual salary for 18 months.
 Of this, half had to be paid to him and half to Sarah, who would remain behind in Sydney and needed to be provided for.
 The total amount was about £105, so that Sarah received £52/10s to live on for 18 months, barely enough for a sober and frugal woman, which Sarah was not.
 By December 1838 Sarah would also have received the alarming news that the Isabella was being sold and her husband no longer had a job to return to.
 What did Sarah do?
 I cannot say.
 This is a woman’s side of the story and history does a poor job of recording women’s lives.
 By this time, Henry Bull had died, along with two of his three small children, and his wife was so destitute she had to rely on charity for the fares to England in 1838 for herself and her surviving child.
 Poor Elizabeth Bull.
 In the short time she resided in Australia she had borne the murder of her brother in the Charles Eaton massacre, plus the loss of her husband, two children and the family’s entire fortune.

 By 1837, Sarah’s brother-in-law, Captain John Lewis, had also returned to England with his wife.
-One of the few people that Sarah could still turn to for assistance in 1839 was the Revd.
-John Dunmore Lang.
+One of the few people that Sarah could still turn to for assistance in 1839 was the Revd John Dunmore Lang.

 So far I have traced only one Sarah Lewis living in Sydney at that time and that was the captain’s wife.
 That of itself means nothing and there could well have been another woman in the town who shared her name.
 What I can say is that Lewis delayed his departure to Port Phillip, Melbourne, for a few weeks, with enough time after Sarah’s funeral to sort out his affairs.
 He was already beginning to present himself as single, and he went to Port Phillip alone.
-Once there, he built a large house on government land and ran it as a boarding house for his boat crews.
+Once there, he built a large house on government land at what is now called Williamstown and ran it as a boarding house for his boat crews.
 The 1841 census records that eight men, all government employees, were being housed in the boarding house with Lewis, who indicated for census purposes that he was single.
 The fact that he was ultimately forced to give up the boarding house at a financial loss only increased his own and others’ conviction that he was hard done by.
 For several years prior to his physical collapse from a severe stroke in December 1841 and his subsequent resignation as harbour master, he had petitioned for a reward for the Charles Eaton rescue mission.
 Not once did he mention what happened to Sarah.